Finding and arranging

 Up to now, international students doing a paid internship and receiving more than € 150 internship pay were legally required to take out a Dutch basic health insurance.
 This policy has now changed.

 As of 1 October 2018, international interns receiving at least the Dutch minimum wage that applies to their specific situation, are considered to be insured under the Dutch Health Insurance Act.
 This means they are legally required to take out Dutch basic health insurance.
 If the internship pay is less than this minimum wage, the interns are not allowed to take out a Dutch basic health insurance.

 If the latter is the case, they can stay insured with the health insurer in their home country or take out a private international health insurance.
 Students from the EU/EEA may be eligible to receive a European Health Insurance Card (EHIC) which covers their necessary medical costs during their stay.
 They are advised to check this with the health insurer in their home country before departure.

 For the calculation of the minimum wage that applies to a specific situation, please see the following tool (only available in Dutch).

 If you have received a letter from the CAK regarding your insurance obligation it is important to contact the Sociale Verzekeringsbank (SVB) for an assessment of your insurance position under the Wlz scheme.
-You need to take action within 3 months or you will receive a fine of approximately €400.
+You need to take action within three months or you will receive a fine of approximately €400.
 Even if you incorrectly received the letter from the CAK.

 For general questions about health care insurance, please contact the Zorgverzekeringslijn.